 LEADING THE WORLD IN AVIATION AND AEROSPACE EDUCATION

-Embry-Riddle Aeronautical University offers the world’s most comprehensive collection of academic programs focused on engineering, aviation, aerospace, security and intelligence, and business.
+Embry-Riddle Aeronautical University offers some of the most specialized and in-demand academic programs focused on engineering, aviation, aerospace, security and intelligence, and business.
 With the nation’s only College of Security and Intelligence devoted to the critical need for professionals, combined with some of the highest rankings for academics in engineering programs and alumni working at elite, high-tech organizations like SpaceX and NASA, if Embry-Riddle isn’t on your radar, it should be.

 Alumni and outcomes